luoqin219/my-weird-life/笔记/Positive Psychology_Harvard.md

 ### Fun notes

 1. Interviewers tend to expect the professor of positive psychology to be more outgoing and less introvertive since the reason why positive psychology is much more popular than introduction to economics at Harvard is likely to be the teacher is outgoing, extremely charismatic, very cheerful and extrovert.
-(Looking at the massager instead of the message => **science that works not just study**)
+(Looking at the messager instead of the message => **science that works not just study**)

 2. Words are not the sole medium of exchange in teaching and learning.
 We educate with silence as well.
 Silence gives us a chance to reflect on what we have said and heard.
 In authentic education, silence is treated as a trustworthy matrix for the inner work students must do, a medium for learning of the deepest sort.